 ASC 820, Fair Value Measurements, ("ASC 820") provides guidance on the development and disclosure of fair value measurements.
-Pursuant to ASC 820, fair value is defined as an exit price, representing the amount that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
+Under this accounting guidance, fair value is defined as an exit price, representing the amount that would be received to sell an asset or paid to transfer a liability in an orderly transaction between willing market participants at the measurement date.
 As such, fair value is a market-based measurement that should be determined based on assumptions that market participants would use in pricing an asset or a liability.